-Flip through a stack of interior design magazines from the last few decades and you’d likely notice a surge in wallpaper popularity around the 1960s and '70s, a waning across the next three decades or so, and then a serious revival in recent years.
-You can credit home decor TV shows or Instagram stars, but at the core of wallpaper’s popularity is the fact that it’s one of the fastest ways to infuse personality and dimension into a space.
+Flip through a stack of interior design magazines from the last few decades, and you'd likely notice a surge in wallpaper popularity around the 1960s and '70s, a waning across the next three decades or so, and then a serious revival in recent years.
+You can credit home decor TV shows or Instagram stars, but ultimately, wallpaper is popular because it's one of the fastest ways to infuse personality and dimension into a space.

-Whether you’ve merely toyed with the idea of learning how to hang wallpaper or you’re already fully committed to the project, knowing what the process looks like from start to finish is step number one.
+Whether you've merely toyed with the idea of learning how to hang wallpaper, or you're already fully committed to the project, here's what the process looks like from start to finish.

 Preparation Is Key

-As is the case for all DIY projects, preparation is just as important as the actual installation when it comes to learning how to hang wallpaper.
+As is the case for all DIY projects, preparation is just as important as the actual installation when learning how to hang wallpaper.

 Step One: Smooth and Prime the Walls

-Berwick also recommends using an oil-based primer to seal the walls followed by a coat of wallpaper primer.
-“This ensures the installation—and eventual removal—of the wallpaper goes as smoothly as possible,” he explains.
+Berwick also recommends sealing the walls with an oil-based primer, followed by a coat of wallpaper primer.
+"This ensures the installation—and eventual removal—of the wallpaper goes as smoothly as possible," he explains.

 Step Two: Map Out Your Wallpaper

-Another thing you’ll want to do is anticipate how you’ll need to hang your wallpaper in the designated space, especially if it’s patterned.
-You’ll also want to consider where and how the seams fall.
+Anticipate how you'll need to hang your wallpaper in the designated space, especially if it's patterned.
+Also, consider where and how the seams fall.